comegrant/dbt_docs_test/projects/data-model/README.md

 ### General rules SQL
 - Use lower case for all code
-- Use trailing commas
+- Use leading commas
-- Do not use abbreviation in aliase and CTEs, i.e, use `order_lines` rather than `baol`
+- Do not use abbreviation in aliases and CTEs, i.e, use `order_lines` rather than `baol`
 - Joins should always be done using left join and a where clause if filtering is needed instead of an inner join
 - Grouping (and ordering) should be done implisitt by either using `group by 1, 2 ,3 etc` or `group by all`.
 See this [doc](https://www.getdbt.com/blog/write-better-sql-a-defense-of-group-by-1) for reference on why.